kenjcastilla/Personal/SQL Practice/household database/README.md

 This is a database that I created so that I could practice different database concepts.

 Concepts include:
+		-Creating databases and tables
 		- Creating relationships between tables through Primary (and Foreign) Keys
 		- Editing tables (names, data types, etc.)

-I did most of the editing manually, but sometimes, for more complex functions, I used MySQL Workbench.
+I did most of the editing manually in the terminal, but sometimes, for more complex functions, I used MySQL Workbench.

 The database is made up of 3 tables:
 * **Family**